-Due to the significant changes in the Luxembourg real estate tax framework, it is expected that the new system will only become applicable between 2026 and 2028.
-According to the bill, the INOL will be dependent on the value of the land and the municipal rate which will be between 9% and 11%, minus deductions of EUR 2,000 on primary residence property.
+Due to the significant changes in the Luxembourg real estate tax framework, it is expected that the new system will only become applicable as of 2026.
+According to the bill, the IFON will be dependent on the value of the land and the municipal rate which will be between 9% and 11%, minus deductions of EUR 2,000 on primary residence property.
 With respect to the IMOB, it is contemplated to tax empty land so as to encourage a faster building process of property.
 The tax rate, due by the owner of the land, is contemplated to be progressive so that the longer the land remains empty, the higher the rate would become.
 Deductions on the base value would apply to taxpayers under the age of 25 and for every child of the taxpayer under the age of 25.

-With respect to the INOL it is foreseen to tax unoccupied housing, meaning that if no individual has registered for the past six (6) months, without valid reason, the municipality can bring this to the attention of the Luxembourg tax authorities in order to administer the progressive tax on the owner, starting at EUR 3,000 in the first year, progressing by EUR 900 every year up to a maximum annual rate of EUR 7,500.
-The abovementioned items might be subject to changes due to the early stage of the legislative process.
+With respect to the INOL, it is foreseen to tax unoccupied housing, meaning that if no individual has registered for the past six (6) months, without valid reason, the municipality can bring this to the attention of the Luxembourg tax authorities in order to administer the progressive tax on the owner, starting at EUR 3,000 in the first year, progressing by EUR 900 every year up to a maximum annual rate of EUR 7,500.
+To this end, a national registry of properties that are vacant will be established.

+The above-mentioned items might be subject to changes in the course of the legislative process.

-b.
-Income tax
+b) Income tax